|Team||Mercedes AMG Petronas|

 Mercedes AMG Petronas

-Four years after returning to Formula OneTM, Mercedes etched their name into the sport’s history once more with a dominant performance that saw the Brackley-based team win both the drivers’ and constructors’ title in the first season of the hybrid engine era.
+Four years after returning to Formula One, Mercedes etched their name into the sport’s history once more with a dominant performance that saw the Brackley-based team win both the drivers’ and constructors’ title in the first and second seasons of the hybrid engine era.

-Lewis Hamilton and Nico Rosberg, contesting their second season together as a partnership, won a record 16 out of 19 races, with 11 one-two finishes.
-For much of the season, no other team came close.
+In 2015, Lewis Hamilton and Nico Rosberg, contested their third season together as a partnership and equalled their record of 16 wins out of 19 races, with 12 one-two finishes.
+For the majority of a second successive season, no other team came close.

 Mercedes had of course been an engine supplier to McLaren since 1995 and more recently, Force India and Williams.
 However the “Silver Arrow” cars had been absent from the track since a tragic racing accident in the Le Mans 24-Hour race in 1955.
 Prior to that Mercedes had dominated Grand Prix racing in the late 1930s and again in 1954 and 1955.